eben-vranken/exercard/README.md

-Exercard aims to be a free and open-source equivalent of popular flashcard applications.
+Exercard aims to be a free and open-source equivalent of popular flashcard applications with local AI integrations.

 [Read more](https://app.milanote.com/publish-preview/1ThT4u10M1lr1V) about it here